-If a P&D response is required at a Commonwealth shoreline (e.g., Ashmore Reef), the response termination will occur in consultation with AMSA and other relevant Government agencies (refer Table 2-4).
+If a P&D response is required at a Commonwealth shoreline (e.g., Ashmore Reef or Cartier Island), the response termination will occur in consultation with AMSA and other relevant Government agencies (refer Table 2-4).

 The arrangements and capabilities as described in the subsections above are summarised in Table 4-9.